ibm-cloud-docs/account/resourcegroups.md

 ```
 {:codeblock}

-## Renaming a resource group by using the API
+### Renaming a resource group by using the API
 {: #rename_rgs-api}
 {: api}

 The variable `name` identifies the new name of the resource group.
-For m ore details, see the [API](https://cloud.ibm.com/apidocs/resource-controller/resource-manager#update-resource-group).
+For more details, see the [API](https://cloud.ibm.com/apidocs/resource-controller/resource-manager#update-resource-group).

 ```bash
 curl -X PATCH https://resource-controller.cloud.ibm.com/v2/resource_groups/09f8c1c0742c493f80baaf7835212345 -H 'Authorization: Bearer <IAM_TOKEN>'